Lena Bridge: History

 Currently, Yakutsk cannot be reached by road year-round.
 In the winter, there is an ice road over the Lena, and in summer ferries must be used.
-During parts of spring and fall, there is no access by road due to moving ice.
+During parts of spring and fall, there is no reliable access by road or ferry due to moving ice, with residents forced to either choose more expensive privately operated hovercraft or icebreaker-assisted ferries, or cross the river on foot or by car over brittle ice.

 The project to connect the banks of the Lena near Yakutia originated in 1980, following the construction of the Baikal-Amur Mainline.
 Since 1986, three options for the location of the bridge have been considered.
 Finally a location was chosen at a distance of 38 km upstream on the Lena from Yakutsk, near the town of Nizhny Bestyakh.
 This option was justified by the proximity to the Amur-Yakutsk Mainline, which connects Nizhny Bestyakh to Berkakit.
 Original plans for the bridge called for a combined road-rail bridge, but these plans were later shelved.
 A tunnel under the Lena was also proposed in 2010, but was later dismissed as being too expensive and technically infeasible.
+In 2012, Sakha’s then-President Yegor Borisov renewed calls for the construction of the Lena Bridge, promising to complete it by 2016.

 In July 2013, the Federal Road Agency announced an open tender for a contract for the construction and operation of a road bridge on the Lena River in Yakutsk.
 The competition, officially announced on July 19, provided for the construction of a road bridge and its approaches of a total length greater than 21 kilometers.
 According to experts, the estimated cost of construction was no greater than 40 billion rubles.
 The winner of the concession was the consortium Transportnyje koncessii (Sakha).
 However, these plans were later shelved due to the prioritization of the construction of the Crimean Bridge following the Russian invasion and annexation of Crimea in 2014.

 The project was restarted in 2019, with an estimated cost of 60-65 billion rubles and a projected completion date of 2024.
 In November 2023, Russian president Vladimir Putin declared that the construction of the bridge would be completed by 2028.
 The construction of the bridge began in October 2024, with drilling on the right bank of the Lena beginning in March 2025.
-In 2025, the cost of construction was estimated to be around 133 billion rubles.
+With the first constructions, the estimated costs increased to around 130 billion rubles.
+The first piles to support the structure have been installed in the second quarter of 2025.

+As of 2026, both the Sakha government and VIS Group, the private company responsible for constructing the bridge, are reportedly struggling to finance the project’s rising construction costs, with further progress expected to depend heavily on federal budget allocations.